-CAUTION - Indicates a potentially hazardous situation that, if not avoided, may result in minor or moderate injury.
+Indicates a potentially hazardous situation that, if not avoided, may result in minor or moderate injury.
 It may also be used to alert against unsafe practices.

 Remember, YOU are the key to safety.
 Good safety practices not only protect you but also the people around you.
 Make these practices a working part of your safety program.
-Be certain that EVERYONE
+Be certain that EVERYONE operating this equipment is familiar with the recommended operating and maintenance procedures and follows all the safety precautions.
+Most accidents can be prevented.
+Do not risk injury or death by ignoring good safety practices.

-- (204) Mixer owners must give operating instructions to operators or employees before allowing them to operate the machine, and at least annually thereafter. - (205) The most important safety device on this equipment is a SAFE operator.
+- Mixer owners must give operating instructions to operators or employees before allowing them to operate the machine, and at least annually thereafter. - The most important safety device on this equipment is a SAFE operator.
 It is the operator's responsibility to read and understand ALL Safety and Operating instructions in the manual and to follow these.
-All accidents can be avoided. - (206) A person who has not read and understood all operating and safety instructions is not qualified to operate the machine.
+All accidents can be avoided. - A person who has not read and understood all operating and safety instructions is not qualified to operate the machine.
 An untrained operator exposes himself and bystanders to possible serious injury or death. - Do not modify the equipment in any way.
 Unauthorized modification may impair the function and/or safety and could affect the life of the equipment.